paulotto/LaTeXTrans/README.md

 </p>
 </div>

+ End-to-end translation from arXiv paper ID to translated PDF.
+LaTeXTrans have the following **Features** :
+ - **🌟 Translation simply by using the arXiv paper id**
+ - **🌟 Preserve the integrity of formulas, layout, and cross-references**
+ - **🌟 Ensure consistency in terminology translation**
+ - **🌟 Support end-to-end conversion from original LaTeX source to translated PDF**

+With LaTeXTrans, researchers and students can obtain higher-quality arXiv paper translations without worrying about formatting confusion or missing content, thus reading and understanding arXiv papers more efficiently.

+# 📖 Introduction

 LaTeXTrans is a structured LaTeX document translation system based on multi-agent collaboration.
-It directly translates LaTeX code and generates translated PDFs with high fidelity to the original layout. **The primary application of LaTeXTrans is arXiv paper translation**.
-Unlike traditional document translation methods (e.g., PDF translation), which often break formulas and formatting, LaTeXTrans leverages LLM to translate preprocessed LaTeX sources and employs a workflow composed of six agents—Parser, Translator, Validator, Summarizer, Terminology Extractor, and Generator—to achieve the following features:
+It directly translates LaTeX code and generates translated PDFs with high fidelity to the original layout.
+Unlike traditional document translation methods (e.g., PDF translation), which often break formulas and formatting, LaTeXTrans leverages LLM to translate preprocessed LaTeX sources and employs a workflow composed of six agents—Parser, Translator, Validator, Summarizer, Terminology Extractor, and Generator to achieve the features.

- - **Preserve the integrity of formulas, layout, and cross-references**
- - **Ensure consistency in terminology translation**
- - **Support end-to-end conversion from original LaTeX source to translated PDF**

-**With LaTeXTrans, researchers and students can obtain higher-quality paper translations without worrying about formatting confusion or missing content, thus reading and understanding arXiv papers more efficiently.**

 The figure below illustrates the system architecture of LaTeXTrans.
-For a more detailed introduction, please refer to our published paper [LaTeXTrans: Structured LaTeX Translation with Multi-Agent Coordination](https://arxiv.org/abs/2508.18791).
+For a more detailed introduction, please refer to our published paper 🔗 [LaTeXTrans: Structured LaTeX Translation with Multi-Agent Coordination](https://arxiv.org/abs/2508.18791).

 <img src="./main-figure.jpg" width="1000px"></img>

 # 🛠️ Installation Guide